pranay2063/DistributedSystems/Security/README.md

 Access and refresh tokens are not stored in browser https://medium.com/smallcase-engineering/web-security-access-token-in-url-79366a2bcb49

+Access token is self validating and has a very short expiration time

 [ID token vs userInfo endpoint](https://stackoverflow.com/questions/46212029/id-token-or-userinfo-for-identity-assertion)

 Token format - Opaque, JWT